Exaphis/TensorFlOW/README.md

 ## Models
 All models were trained using the TensorFlow object detection API.
+FPS was measured on a system with an i7-7700k and a GTX 1080.
 ### faster_rcnn_inception_v2
 Avg. detection FPS: 12